Olympus E-M1 vs Sony A9

 It is notable that the A9 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The E-M1 lacks such a headphone port.

-The A9 is a recent model that features in the current product line-up of Sony.
-In contrast, the E-M1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-M1 was succeeded by the Olympus E-M1 II, while the A9 was followed by the Sony A9 II.
+Both the E-M1 and the A9 have been discontinued, but can regularly be found used on eBay.
+The E-M1 was replaced by the Olympus E-M1 II, while the A9 was followed by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-M1 Manual (free pdf) or the online Sony A9 Manual.

 So how do things add up?
 Is the Olympus E-M1 better than the Sony A9 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.